shalalavderim/TFI-DataProcessing/readme.md

 # TFI-DataProcessor
-This project consists the source code of the TFI-DataProcessor databricks job.
+This project consists the source code of the TFI-DataProcessor Databricks job.
 <br><br>
-This job processes the relevant mater data of the TFI product.
+This job processes the relevant master data of the TFI product.
 This includes transformations which apply business logic and analysis towards deriving analytics insights from the data.
 <br><br>
 Finally, this process results with the analytics data which is loaded to analytics data.
 From there it can be later consumed for further data analysis or reports.
 <br><br>